sasever/EventHubs/README.md

 4. [An Event Hubs Name Space & an EventHub under it](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create)
 5. [A private link that is connecting the clientVMs subnet to Event Hubs Namespace](https://docs.microsoft.com/en-us/azure/event-hubs/private-link-service)

 Once we create  above objects we can start working on our client VM.
+We specifically used Data Science VMs since it comes preinstalled with Jupyter notebooks and python which our client appications will be executed with.

 For the client VM we have 4  python notebooks: